Below is a list of Buffalo Grove High School clubs and activities. Click the links to go directly to a particular section

 Academic - Noncompetitive

-Sponsor: Ms. Beguin
+Sponsor: Ms. Oversmith

 French Honor Society

-Sponsor: Ms. Meyer
+Sponsor: Ms. Horwath

 La Société Honoraire de Français exists to stimulate interest in the study of French, to promote higher standards of scholarship, to reward high scholastic achievement and to encourage enrichment and service opportunities relating to French.
 In order to be inducted into the French Honor Society, students must be enrolled in French and must have completed at least three semesters of French at the high school level with a 4.7 grade point average, and they must have a 4.0 overall GPA.
 In addition, members must demonstrate an interest in French language and culture by participating in several French-related out-of-class activities.
 A formal induction ceremony is held in early May.